WICG/shared-storage/README.md

             *   `urls` is a list of dictionaries, each containing a candidate URL `url` and optional reporting metadata (a dictionary, with the key being the event type and the value being the reporting URL; identical to FLEDGE's [registerAdBeacon()](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md#registeradbeacon) parameter), with a max length of 8.
                 *    The `url` of the first dictionary in the list is the `default URL`.
 This is selected if there is a script error, or if there is not enough budget remaining.
                 *    The reporting metadata will be used in the short-term to allow event-level reporting via `window.fence.reportEvent()` as described in the [FLEDGE explainer](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md).
-            *    There will be a per-origin (the origin of the Shared Storage worklet) budget for `selectURL`.
+            *    There will be a per-[site](https://html.spec.whatwg.org/multipage/browsers.html#site) (the site of the Shared Storage worklet) budget for `selectURL`.
 This is to limit the rate of leakage of cross-site data learned from the selectURL to the destination pages that the resulting Fenced Frames navigate to.
-Each time a Fenced Frame navigates the top frame, for each `selectURL()` involved in the creation of the Fenced Frame, log(|`urls`|) bits will be deducted from the corresponding origin’s budget.
+Each time a Fenced Frame navigates the top frame, for each `selectURL()` involved in the creation of the Fenced Frame, log(|`urls`|) bits will be deducted from the corresponding [site](https://html.spec.whatwg.org/multipage/browsers.html#site)’s budget.
 At any point in time, the current budget remaining will be calculated as `max_budget - sum(deductions_from_last_24hr)`
             *    The promise resolves to a fenced frame config only when `resolveToConfig` property is set to `true`.
 If the property is set to `false` or not set, the promise resolves to an opaque URN that can be rendered by an iframe.
     *   Options can include:
         *   `data`, an arbitrary serializable object passed to the worklet.